 Checking if everything is all set will help you drive at ease, therefore also helping with avoiding anxiousness and losing focus.

-Part of how this can be achieved is by having a system in place that encourages safe driving.
+Part of achieving this is by having a system that encourages safe driving.
 At the same time, having checks and balances in place will allow management to pinpoint any potential problem.
 Doing so opens the opportunity for preventive and corrective measures.

+We hope you learned how to improve employee safety.
 As important as technical skills are, we should also think about helping our employees realize the social responsibility attached to their job.
 There are a lot of ways to prevent unnecessary accidents.
 Implementing these preventive measures will not harm anyone.
-In fact, avoiding these accidents will save a lot of people a lot of pain.
+Avoiding these accidents will save a lot of people a lot of pain.
 But this can be achieved only if we try.